-International Living once estimated that you can have a comfortable life in the Philippines for equivalent to $800 to $1,200 a month.
+International Living once estimated that you can have a comfortable life in the Philippines for $800 to $1,200 a month.

 The Philippines can offer a good standard of living, and the country’s healthcare is excellent.
 What’s more, the benefits of this programme is that it’s open to you from the age of 35 and still allows you to work in the nation (if you want to).

 If you are retiring to the Philippines with a pension in your pocket, to qualify for the programme you need to be 50 + years old, deposit equivalent to $10,000 into a Filipino bank and have a pension income of $800 a month for a single applicant, and US $1000 for a couple (which is just under £650 and £800 respectively).

 What do you get for this?
 A tropical paradise with pristine beaches, cheap living and friendly smiling people.
 Eating out, travelling around, having domestic help of all kind and never watching your money.
 Quite a lot for very little.